shenef/xav/README.md

 Rust Nightly is also needed for `-Z` based optimizations.

-NOTE: The tool is still in beta.
+NOTE: The tool is still in pre-beta.
 Even though it works, especially static building has complexities that are hard to handle universally.
 I will provide arch specific optimized builds soon with or without TQ support.

 ## Video Showcase